hangxingliu/vscode-coding-tracker-server/README.md

 > `--local`: It means server bind address on `127.0.0.1` when server listening.
 > **(Other computer could not upload data and visit report page in this mode)**
 >
-> `--random-port`: It means server will using a 8 length random string as API/upload token
+> `--random-token`: It means server will using a 8 length random string as API/upload token
 >  **even if you giving a token by `-t` option**
 >
 > `--public-report`: It means anyone could visit report page without token